My life goes has been going by in slow motion. Tonight, something snapped.

 series of paintings I really liked:

--The weakest part of my faith would be prayer and I’ll be the first one to admit I have work to do there.
-On one sunday morning, my mom looked at me from across the dinner table and told me that, earlier that morning, my grandmother had spent a full 24 hours praying at the church in her small town and when she came home she was so sweaty and exhausted that she couldn’t lift her arms to change from her sweat drenched clothes.
+-On one sunday morning, my mom looked at me from across the dinner table and told me that, earlier that morning, my grandmother had spent a full 24 hours praying at the church in her small town and when she came home she was so sweaty and exhausted that she couldn’t lift her arms to change from her sweat drenched clothes.
 My grandpa carefully helped her and then cooked her breakfast.
-Together they napped till dinner and then she shared with him about her night.
-Now THAT is inspirational both in dedicated prayer and in Love.
+Together they napped until dinner and then she shared with him about her night.
+Talk about being a prayer warrior.
 Continuing on, later that night I went to church and the sermon happened to be on prayer, on being able to ASK, not being ashamed to do so no matter what it is that is on your heart.
 The main passage for that sermon was Luke 11:9-10.
 I felt convicted as I left the service and about halfway home I glanced down to check my phone and to my surprise on my little ‘daily devotions application’ there sat Luke 11:9-10.
 Now this app gives me a different verse EVERY DAY and it so happened that on this sunday it coincided perfectly with the sermon and my grandmother’s story about prayer.
-Mindblown.
+Sign: Pray More.

 -you know what, this explains those dinosaur tracks.